 In this context, during November 2021, French President Emmanuel Macron announced the launch of a new program to build nuclear reactors in addition to the massive development of renewable energy to ensure French energetic independence while reaching carbon neutrality by 2050.
 During February 2022, French President Emmanuel Macron requested that six EPR2s (next generation European pressurized water reactors) be built in France and that studies be initiated for the construction of eight additional EPR2s.
 He also announced that no operating reactor be decommissioned if it still has the capacity to produce electricity efficiently, as long as the highest standards of safety are ensured.

 TABLE 1.
 ESTIMATED AVAILABLE ENERGY SOURCES

-Table 2 provides statistical data on energy and electricity supply and demand between 1971 and 2015.
-It illustrates the long term increase of nuclear power in primary electricity generation to improve French energy independence.
-Since 1973, domestic primary energy consumption has undergone a regular increase, but also has recently decreased from 2010; domestic generation accounts for some 50% of that consumption.
-Yet, overall the energy balance has improved over the past two decades, mainly due to the rise of electricity exports.
+Table 2 provides statistical data on energy and electricity supply and demand between 2000 and 2020.
+It illustrates the end of the long-term increase of the contribution of nuclear power to the primary electricity generation to improve France's energy independence.
+Since 2000, domestic primary energy consumption has slightly decreased; domestic generation accounts for some 50% of that consumption.
+Yet, the overall energy balance has improved over the past two decades, mainly due to the rise of electricity exports.